PicnicSupermarket/error-prone-support/CONTRIBUTING.md

 To the extent possible, the pull request process guards our coding guidelines.
 Some pointers:
+- Try to make sure that the [`./run-full-build.sh`][error-prone-support-full-build] script completes successfully, ideally before opening a pull request.
+See the [development instructions][error-prone-support-developing] for details on how to efficiently resolve many of the errors and warnings that may be reported.
+(In particular, make sure to run `mvn fmt:format` and [`./apply-error-prone-suggestions.sh`][error-prone-support-patch].)
+That said, if you feel that the build fails for invalid or debatable reasons, or if you're unsure how to best resolve an issue, don't let that discourage you from opening a PR with a failing build; we can have a look at the issue together!
 - Checks should be _topical_: ideally they address a single concern.
 - Where possible checks should provide _fixes_, and ideally these are completely behavior-preserving.
 In order for a check to be adopted by users